 - This is where our specialist advice is key.
 We know how the process should work and how to put pressure on the NHS to comply.

 - Once again, sadly this is also our experience, but understanding the complexities of the system and having specialist legal representation does help.
 Remember, there are very few law firms who specialise in NHS Continuing Healthcare Funding.
-Farley Dwek were one of the first firms to get involved in resolving Funding issues and we’ve helped hundreds of clients over the last 3-4 years.
+Farley Dwek were one of the first firms to get involved in resolving funding issues and we’ve helped hundreds of clients successfully obtain funding.

 Some of the recommendations in the Report include:

-- We wholeheartedly support these recommendations and are working with our PR Department to ensure that these issues receive the widest publicity in the national media.
+- We wholeheartedly support these recommendations and are working with our PR team to ensure that these issues receive the widest publicity in the national media.

 Some other helpful extracts from the report by way of background to the issues include: